Azerbaijan–Lebanon relations: Economic cooperation

 According to statistics from the United Nations trade office (COMTRADE), in 2018, Azerbaijan's exports to Lebanon amounted to 2.41 million US dollars.

 In 2018, the volume of Lebanon's exports to Azerbaijan amounted to 16.76 thousand US dollars.
 The main exports are sugar and sugar confectionery products.

 According to statistics from the Association of hazelnut producers and exporters of Azerbaijan, in 2019, the volume of hazelnut exports (approximately 20 thousand tons) from Azerbaijan to Lebanon amounted to 125 million US dollars.

 In 2019, the number of tourists from Lebanon increased 2.3 times.

 International cooperation

 Cooperation in the international arena is carried out within the framework of various international organizations.
-Lebanon supports Azerbaijan's position within the UN Security Council.

 Hezbollah's involvement in Azerbaijan

 Azerbaijan has a large Shi'a population, and this often attracts interests from Hezbollah, a Shi'a militant group based in Lebanon.
 However, due to tensions between Azerbaijan and Iran, the latter is Hezbollah's patron, Hezbollah has been accused of trying to recruit Azerbaijanis for its wars in the Middle East and attacking of Azerbaijan's interests.
 Numerous Hezbollah's agents have been arrested in Azerbaijan.